tamannah1234/Sign-up_page/README.md

-This Project comprised Simple Sign-up Pages .
+This is a simple Sign-Up Page built during  web-dev Training .
 <br>
-The author of this Project is (Tamanna Singh)
+This is my first Task In this domain